-1. Mali-G715 performance counters
+1. Immortalis-G715 and Mali-G715 GPU performance counters

-This guide explains the Mali performance counters found in the Arm Streamline profiling template for the Mali-G715 GPU, which is part of the Valhall architecture family.
+This guide explains the GPU performance counters found in the Arm Streamline profiling template for the Immortalis-G715 and Mali-G715 GPUs, which are part of the Valhall architecture family.

 The counter template in Streamline follows a step-by-step analysis workflow.
 Analysis starts with high-level workload triage, measuring the CPU, GPU, and memory bandwidth usage.
 A detailed analysis of the application rendering workload then reviews how efficiently the available hardware resources are used by the application.